 - What is the purpose of this document?

 - What do you want the reader to do once they’ve read it?

 Once you have an answer to the above questions, you can then decide on an overall tone, what to leave in and what to exclude, and how to structure the document.

-To read more about my process, check out my post: ‘How to edit a dog’s breakfast in 5 steps‘.
+To read more about my process, check out my post: ‘How to edit a dog’s breakfast‘.